Voters in the riding of Selkirk–Interlake–Eastman have re-elected Conservative MP James Bezan.

-The riding is considered a safe seat for the Conservatives, despite electing an NDP MP for the first five years of its existence starting in 1979.
-Electors voted Reform and Canadian Alliance through the late 90s and early 2000s before current representative, Conservative James Bezan, was first elected in 2004.
+The riding was considered a safe seat for the Conservatives, despite electing an NDP MP for the first five years of its existence starting in 1979.
+Electors voted Reform and Canadian Alliance through the late 90s and early 2000s before current representative, Bezan was first elected in 2004.

 Liberal: Detlev Regelsky